When to Germinate Bamboo Seeds

 Bamboo Seed Germination in Sub-tropical and Tropical Zones

-All of the fortunate gardeners enjoying year ‘round growing conditions closer to the Equator and in the Southern Hemisphere can also germinate bamboo seeds at any time of the year indoors, while having the added benefit of transitioning their young bamboo plants out of doors during most seasons of their year.
-Because there is no risk of damaging frost or freeze, and overnight temperatures typically remain moderate, there is little need for hardening young bamboo plants to withstand significant temperature changes during what is considered their cooler seasons.
+Because there is minimal risk of damaging frost or freeze, and overnight temperatures typically remain moderate, there is typically little need for hardening young bamboo plants to withstand extended cold temperature lows during what is considered the cooler seasons.